 - their availability (Do you need to see someone ASAP, or can you wait?)

 - cost (Tip: if you find someone you really like but you can’t afford them, let them know that the cost is the only thing getting in the way.
 Ask if you can work out an arrangement with them for paying the session fees.
 Many therapists will adjust their fees for clients who are experiencing a financial strain.
 See more tips here for getting professional help if you don’t have much money.)

 There are a lot of mental health professionals out there, all with different levels of training, qualifications and areas of experience.
 It’s important that you work out which type of professional you want to see.
 You might need a psychiatrist or a clinical psychologist if you’re seeking a diagnosis and treatment for a mental health disorder.

-But if your concerns are more general – you’re experiencing low mood, stress or anxiety symptoms in response to recent life events/changes, say – you might benefit from seeing a registered psychologist, mental health nurse practitioner, mental health occupational therapist, mental health accredited social worker or a mental health trained GP.
-If you aren’t after treatment of specific symptoms but you want someone to talk to, you may instead be after a counsellor.
+But if your concerns are more general – you’re experiencing low mood, stress or anxiety symptoms in response to recent life events/changes, say – you might benefit from seeing a registered psychologist, mental health nurse practitioner, mental health occupational therapist, mental health accredited social worker, mental health trained GP or counsellor.

 Once you know which type of professional you’re after, you can have a look at the options in your local area.
 While a Google search might be enough, you might find more accurate results by searching professional directories such as:

 - Psychiatrist: https://www.yourhealthinmind.org/find-a-psychiatrist

 - Occupational therapist: https://www.otaus.com.au/find-an-ot